 - Websites are sales focused, long winded, and include poor grammar or spelling.
 Yikes.
 If the web site is packed with disjointed information, mistakes, or lack of value – think about what your resume will look like!

 - Prices are too good to be true.
 Ever heard the expression “you pay for what you get”?
-An inexpensive resume will be a hastily compiled template – which will hurt and hinder your job search.
-Top professionals charge for the expertise and hours they spend compiling customized career documents.
+An inexpensive resume will be a hastily compiled template – which can hinder your job search.
+Top professionals appropriately charge for level of expertise and the many hours spent compiling customized career documents.

 - The resume samples are old-fashioned templates that all look exactly the same (basic and boring).
 If you read resume samples online and you are not immediately intrigued or compelled – move along!
 Avoid resumes that are task-focused.
 Look for resume samples that include results-driven statements and unique value propositions…which are critical to job search success.